EdmundGoodman/Warwick_modelling/writeup/writeup.md

 ##### 4. Harmonization

 Harmonization is the final, and most complicated, stage of validation proposed in the book.
 It involves taking multiple sets of data for verification, then forming a linear model from them, and comparing the computational model the the linear one.
+Given the below reasons, we did not research what forming a linear model of the data entails.

 We did not attempt harmonization on our model as we thought it was out of scope.
-We did not have multiple data sets for the niche case we apply our product too, and the process was excessively complex for the time period of the competition.
+We did not have multiple data sets for the niche case we apply our product to, and the process was excessively complex for the time period of the competition.

 ### Contextualisation